Good 4 U

 "Good 4 U" (stylized in all lowercase) is a song by American singer-songwriter Olivia Rodrigo.
-It was released on May 14, 2021, through Geffen and Interscope Records; it was the third single from Rodrigo's debut studio album, Sour (2021).
-The song was written by Rodrigo and its producer Dan Nigro who co-produced it with Alexander 23.
+It was released on May 14, 2021, through Geffen and Interscope Records, as the third single from Rodrigo's debut studio album, Sour (2021).
+The song was written by Rodrigo and its producer, Dan Nigro, who co-produced it with Alexander 23.
 Three months after the track's release, Hayley Williams and Josh Farro were retrospectively given co-writing credits due to influence from Paramore's "Misery Business" (2007), with the pair to receive a combined royalty share of 50%.

-Musically, "Good 4 U" has been described as an upbeat song blending rock, pop, punk, and alternative styles.
+Musically, "Good 4 U" has been described as an upbeat rock and pop song encompassing pop-punk, grunge, alternative rock, pop rock, and power pop.
 It consists of a staccato bassline, energetic electric guitars, and explosive drumming, with lyrics addressing a former lover who moved on very quickly after a breakup.
-The song received acclaim from music critics, who praised the instrumentation reminiscent of the 1990s–2000s and Rodrigo's crisp songwriting.
-The accompanying music video features Rodrigo as a high-school cheerleader exacting revenge, visually alluding to the 2000s films Audition, The Princess Diaries, and Jennifer's Body.
+The song received acclaim from music critics, who praised the instrumentation reminiscent of the 1990s and 2000s and Rodrigo's crisp songwriting.
+The accompanying music video features Rodrigo as a high-school cheerleader exacting revenge, visually alluding to the films Audition, The Princess Diaries, and Jennifer's Body.
 At the 64th Annual Grammy Awards, "Good 4 U" received a nomination for Best Music Video.

-The single reached number one in 23 countries including Australia, Germany, Canada, the United Kingdom, Ireland, and the United States; it was the second chart-topping single from Sour in many of those countries, following Rodrigo's debut single "Drivers License" (2021).
+The single reached number one in 23 countries, including Australia, Germany, Canada, the United Kingdom, Ireland, and the United States; it was the second chart-topping single from Sour in many of those countries, following Rodrigo's debut single, "Drivers License" (2021).
 "Good 4 U" peaked within the top 10 in more than 20 territories.
-The song received platinum or multi-platinum certifications globally as well as diamond in France and Mexico and ranks among the top 100 most streamed songs of all-time on Spotify with over 2.3 billion streams as of November 2024.
+The song received Platinum or multi-Platinum certifications globally, as well as Diamond in France and Mexico, and ranks among the top 100 most streamed songs of all-time on Spotify with over 2.3 billion streams as of November 2024.

 Background and development

-Rodrigo announced her debut studio album Sour on April 1, 2021.
+Rodrigo announced her debut studio album, Sour, on April 1, 2021.
 "Good 4 U" placed sixth on the track listing.
 On May 10, Rodrigo announced via her social media accounts that "Good 4 U" would become the third single from Sour on May 14, following "Drivers License" and "Deja Vu".
-Alongside the announcement, she also revealed the song's cover artwork.
+Alongside the announcement, she revealed the song's cover artwork.
 Rodrigo had previously teased the song in a promotional image for "Deja Vu".

 In her August 2021 Variety cover story, Rodrigo stated she came up with the song's hook in the shower.
 She added she did not want the entirety of Sour to be "sad piano songs", but also did not want to write a happy, "I'm in love" pop song, because "that was so far from how [she] was truly feeling at the time".
 Rodrigo concluded that "Good 4 U" was "really satisfying" due to its upbeat energy and danceability without sacrificing honesty and authenticity in her lyrics.